 Mountains, parks and lakes near Keene

 Many are drawn to Keene because of its access to nature.
-With Mount Snow in Vermont a little over an hour away and surrounded by ski resorts, trails, parks and lakes, the area has local and drivable locations where residents can enjoy hot summer days and snowy winter weather.
+With Mount Snow in Vermont a little over an hour away and surrounded by ski resorts, trails, parks and lakes.
+The city has local and drivable locations where residents can enjoy hot summer days and snowy winter weather.
 At Wheelock Park, residents may swim in the pool or catch a Little League baseball game at the sports fields.
 Children can play on the colorful play structure, and bikers can test their moves at the bike park.
 Bretwood Golf Course is a private, 36-hole course with views of covered bridges over the Ashuelot River.
 Greater Goose Pond Forest has over 1,000 acres of greenery, veined with trails and a 42-acre pond.

 Enter Wheelock Park and explore an abundance of outdoor recreational opportunities in Keene.